w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-validate.md

 On the following screen, choose *Create and backup account* to store your JSON key file on your computer.
 Together with your password, this is a way to recover each account.

 Once all accounts have been created, the overview should show you something like this.
-Note that the session account has ed25529`
+Note that the session account must be `ed25519`.

 ![backup seed](../../../img/guides/how-to-validate/polkadot-overview.jpg)